shivam-singh-negi/Recommendaton-Engine-Biclustering/README.md

-# Recommendaton-Engine-Biclustering
+# Recommendation-Engine-Biclustering

-This is a Recommendation System that recommends movies to users based on thier liking of past movies.
-This System make use of Bicluster apporach which is used in biomedical field for gene sequencing.
+This is a Recommendation System that recommends movies to users based on their past movie preferences.
+The system leverages a **Biclustering** approach, originally used in biomedical fields for gene sequencing, and adapts it for use in movie recommendations.

-This system employs the algorithms like Clustering (k means) , matrix factorization and simmilarity measurements.
+## Algorithms and Techniques Used
+The system employs the following key techniques:
+- **Clustering**: Utilizes K-Means clustering to group similar users or movies.
+- **Matrix Factorization**: Decomposes the user-movie interaction matrix into factorized components for improved recommendations.
+- **Similarity Measurements**: Calculates similarities between users or movies to enhance recommendation accuracy.

+## Input and Output
-The recommendation engine take and give input and oupt in form of movie id where each movie is mapped to a unique id.
+The recommendation engine works with movie IDs, where each movie is mapped to a unique ID.
+The inputs are given as a list of movie IDs, and the engine outputs recommended movie IDs.

-The Input files for this system are movies_2000.csv and ratings_2000.csv Rest all file are intermediate results of processing like movie_movie_matrix and user_user_matrix both stores the factorized component of the matrix
+## Input Files
+The system requires the following input files:
+- **movies_2000.csv**: Contains a list of movies along with their unique IDs.
+- **ratings_2000.csv**: Contains user ratings for each movie, with mappings between users and movie IDs.

+## Intermediate Files
+These files are generated during the processing stages and store important intermediate results:
+- **movie_movie_matrix**: Stores the factorized components of the movie similarity matrix.
+- **user_user_matrix**: Stores the factorized components of the user similarity matrix.

+## Summary
+This system adapts powerful biclustering and matrix factorization techniques to deliver personalized movie recommendations based on users' historical preferences.